-Autism speaks through gene expressionFebruary 1st, 2013 in Genetics /
+Autism speaks through gene expressionFebruary 1, 2013 in Medicine & Health / Genetics

 Autism spectrum disorders affect nearly 1 in 88 children, with symptoms ranging from mild personality traits to severe intellectual disability and seizures.
 Understanding the altered genetic pathways is critical for diagnosis and treatment.
 New work to examine which genes are responsible for autism disorders will be presented at the 57th Annual Meeting of the Biophysical Society (BPS), held Feb.
 2-6, 2013, in Philadelphia, Pa.